ethersphere/bee/style.md

 </td></tr>
 </tbody></table>

+Note about a particular case of using it as a semaphore where we know beforehand the size of the channel.

 ## Start Enums at One

 The standard way of introducing enumerations in Go is to declare a custom type